Bengtegard/swedish-adhd-medication-data/README.md

 2023,C02AC02 Guanfacin,Skåne,Båda könen,15-19,7.23
 ```

-Perfect for Excel, R, Python pandas, or whatever you use for analysis.

 *Please cite the data as: Läkemedel [Socialstyrelsens statistikdatabas].
 Stockholm: Socialstyrelsen. [citerad: YYYY-MM-DD HH:MM]*
 ## Why I built this